Body Mass Index and Incident Tuberculosis in Close Tuberculosis Contacts

 Background

-Approximately 95% of persons infected with M. tuberculosis do not progress to tuberculosis (TB) disease.
+Approximately 95% of people infected with Mycobacterium tuberculosis do not progress to tuberculosis (TB) disease.
 Identifying key determinants of TB progression could focus prevention efforts.

 Methods

-Contacts of pulmonary TB cases were enrolled in a prospective multi-center cohort study (RePORT-Brazil) from 2015-2019 and followed for 24 months.
-Dimension reduction techniques included empirical review and LASSO regression, using clinical and laboratory information at baseline, to determine factors for inclusion in prediction models.
-Models were created for: 1) all contacts, 2) contacts IGRA-positive at baseline, and 3) IGRA-positive contacts who did not receive TB preventive therapy (TPT; <30 days isoniazid).
+Contacts of pulmonary TB patients were enrolled in a prospective multi-center cohort study (Regional Prospective Observational Research in Tuberculosis [RePORT]-Brazil) from 2015 to 2019 and followed for 24 months.
+Empirical review and least absolute shrinkage and selection operator (LASSO) regression, using baseline clinical and laboratory information, were used as dimension reduction techniques to determine factors for inclusion in prediction models.
+Models were created for: (1) all contacts, (2) contacts interferon-gamma release assay (IGRA)-positive at baseline, and (3) IGRA-positive contacts who did not receive TB preventive therapy (TPT; <30 days isoniazid).
 Internal validation was performed using bootstrapping.

 Results